+The quantitative performance of reconstructed results on \texttt{AAPM-A} dataset (as the target domain) can be found in Table \ref{aapm5}.
+Some observations can be noticed as follows: First, traditional model-based LDCT image reconstruction methods, such as BM3D and ONLM, perform well in terms of PSNR and SSIM, but their perception-based performance in terms of GMSD and DSS is not as good as some other methods.
+Second, CycleGAN, UDA, and CCDnet methods use different strategies to improve the reconstruction performance of LDCT images in terms of some metrics, their performance is not as good as our proposed method.
+Finally, our proposed method, which uses domain adaptation strategies, outperforms all other methods in all four metrics (especially for perception-based scores, \textit{e.g.}, DSS) with a clear margin, indicating that it is highly effective in improving the quality of LDCT images in the target domain.

-The visual comparison among different baseline approaches is shown in Figure 4.
-We can observe from the zoomed-in view that our proposed method not only can suppress the noise well (please see the region of low resistance in the top right corner), but also can have a more natural texture to the NDCT images (compared with BM3D, ONLM, Noiser2noise, and CycleGAN).
-Moreover, our proposed method has a good contrast compared with SIA-LDCT and MF-BNN.
+The visual comparison among different baseline approaches is shown in Figure \ref{AAPM5_figure}.
+First, we can observe from the zoomed-in view that our proposed method not only can suppress the noise well (please see the absolute difference image) but also can maintain the CT value better than other methods with a more clear view (please see the red arrow).
+Second, although BM3D and ONLM remove the noise well, they significantly lose texture information compared with our proposed method.
+This also coincides with the quantitative results in Table \ref{aapm5}, \textit{i.e.}, low perception-based scores with high PSNR scores.
+Third, compared with other UDA methods (\textit{e.g.,} CCDnet), our proposed method has natural textures closer to NDCT images.